Gensvebw/xfce4installscript/README.md

 # xfce4installscript
-This app made for installing xfce4 on termux desktop
+This script made for installing xfce4 on termux desktop

 To Download script just download raw files or just execute this: